cBridges851/christmas-2021/README.md

 - If you have cloned this repository, you can double click on index.html in the file explorer, or open index.html via a live server/

 - To change the name on the scene, add or change the query string parameter for `name`.
 E.g. https://cbridges851.github.io/christmas-2021/?name=GitHub
+- To toggle whether sound is played in the scene, add or change the query string parameter for `sound`.
+E.g. https://cbridges851.github.io/christmas-2021/?sound=false or https://cbridges851.github.io/christmas-2021/?sound=true.
+It's true by default, so sound will play.

 - This is what the scene looks like:
 ![image](https://user-images.githubusercontent.com/54030147/147350310-3734364f-e006-483e-9a03-d6a7c6555de5.png)